Give2Peer/g2p-client-android/README.md

-1.0.0
+2.0.0
 -----

-A version for everybody, working as early as API 10 (Android 3.0 Gingerbread).
+A version for open beta-testing, working as early as API 10 (Android 3.0 Gingerbread).

-This version (and all of `1.x.x`) will not have a proper layout for tablets, and will be ugly, but it will have a very extensive hardware support, and will be kept published as fallback for users that won't be able to run the `2.x.x`.

-- [ ] Design:  a launcher icon. _(fake it 'til you make it)_
 - [ ] Feature: a whole activity dedicated to statistics of the server usage.
 - [ ] Feature: propose deletion of items submitted by someone else. (tricky)
 - [ ] Feature: provide a lifespan to items I tag (lifespans depend on the user karmic level)
-- [ ] Translation: french.
+- [ ] Translation: français.
 - [ ] Translation: español.
 - [ ] Feature: add a new Item offline, upload later. (lots of work)
 - [ ] Feature: warn the user that the app is unavailable during server maintenance.